projection-engine/arquitecture-docs/renderer/structure.md

 - **Components**
 > Components are classes that primarily store data for the systems to use.
-Systems usually use filters for entities with a certain component that is required for it to work, like the `MeshComponent`, it is used by multiple systems that need a `MeshInstance` to work.
+Systems usually use filters for entities with a certain component that is required for it to work, like the `Mesh`, it is used by multiple systems that need a `MeshInstance` to work.

 - **Instances**
 > Instances are classes that serve data or actions to multiple systems, for example, the `FrameBufferInstance` offers an easy-to-use abstraction for frameBuffers in webgl2,